DataDog/documentation/content/en/logs/log_collection/_index.md

 For more information, see the complete [source code attributes documentation][9].

-### Unified service tagging
+#### Unified service tagging

 If you're also collecting traces or metrics, it is recommended to configure unified service tagging.
 This configuration ties Datadog telemetry together through the use of three standard tags: `env`, `service`, and `version`.
 Refer to the dedicated [unified service tagging][10] documentation for more information.

+## Next steps

 Once logs are collected and ingested, they are available in **Log Explorer**.
-Within this page, you can search, enrich, and view alert on your logs.
-Refer to the [Log Explorer][11] documentation for more information.
+Log Explorer is where you can search, enrich, and view alert on your logs.
+See the [Log Explorer][11] documentation to begin analyzing your log data, or check out the additional log management documentation below.

 {{< img src="logs/log_explorer_view.png" alt="Log Explorer view"  >}}